-- Independence from the Center for Drug Evaluation and Research; - Authority to make postmarket safety determinations independent of CDER and OND: - A mandate to be consulted in new drug approval decisions; - Authority to require of drug sponsors, at any time after approval, postmarket clinical trials or other safety studies; - Authority to require risk management steps, including label changes, risk communication and patient/clinician education measures, promotional and advertising restrictions4, distribution or use restrictions, among others; - Authority to enforce study commitments, risk management actions, and truthful advertising by imposing civil penalties for noncompliance; - The authority and mandate to work with other federal agencies and private partners to develop an infrastructure to improve the quality of epidemiologic studies through large linked healthcare databases (see below); and - That advisory committee members are free of conflict of interest.
+- Independence from the Center for Drug Evaluation and Research; - Authority to make postmarket safety determinations independent of CDER and OND; - A mandate to be consulted in new drug approval decisions; - Authority to require of drug sponsors, at any time after approval, postmarket clinical trials or other safety studies; - Authority to require risk management steps, including label changes, risk communication and patient/clinician education measures, promotional and advertising restrictions, distribution or use restrictions, among others; - Authority to enforce study commitments and risk management actions by imposing civil penalties for noncompliance.

+• The authority and mandate to work with other federal agencies and private partners to develop an infrastructure to improve the quality of epidemiologic studies through large linked healthcare databases.

 In addition, the independent office of drug safety should also be provided with sufficient resources to transform the passive safety surveillance system into an effective, proactive program.
-Such a program would include: comprehensive AE report monitoring; improvement of the AE reporting system including working with the RADAR project; aggressive oversight, implementation and enforcement of postmarket study commitments; and more frequent use of comprehensive and scientifically valid independent pharmacoepidemiologic studies to flag safety risks.
+Such a program would include: comprehensive AE report monitoring; improvement of the AE reporting system; aggressive oversight, implementation and enforcement of postmarket study commitments; and more frequent use of comprehensive and scientifically valid independent pharmacoepidemiologic studies to flag safety risks.